hyPiRion/text-unquote/README.md

 (defn evaluate-markup [the-string]
   (tu/with-tmp-ns [s]
-    (let [sb (sandbox secure-tester :namespace s)]
+    (let [sb (jail/sandbox testers/secure-tester :namespace s)]
       (tu/render-string the-string sb))))
 ```

-But please read through the documentation of Clojail and set these things up
+Please read through the Clojail documentation and set it up properly if you need
-properly.
+to expose text-unquote to unknown input.

 ## Using text-unquote as a markup basis